hari9-9/Problem_Solving/README.md

-# hackerrank_solns

-a repository to store solutions to hackerrank problems.
+ # A repository to store solutions to hackerrank and Leetcode  problems.